-Bulk Transmission Congestion After Local Transmission Constraints are Resolved
+Bulk Transmission Congestion Remains After Poekets AreLocal Transmission Constraints are Resolved

-As ordered by NYSPC, the New York transmission owners have developed a comprehensive local transmission & distribution plan filed in November, 2020, such as Phase 1, Phase 2 and Areas of Concerns27, Recognizing the potential system expansion, the local transmission constraints (less than 200 kV) were assumed to be relieved between 2035 and 2040.
-Most of the renewable resources currently propose to interconnect at this voltage level, and removing these constraints allows for additional energy to reach the bulk level, which moves power over greater distances across the state into load centers.
+As ordered by NYSPC, the New York transmission owners have proposed developed a comprehensive local transmission & distribution plan filed in November, 2020, such as Phase 1, Phase 2 and Areas of Concerns31, Recognizing the potential system expansion, the local transmission constraints (less than 200 kV) were assumed to be relieved between 2035 and 2040.
+Most of the renewable resources currently propose to interconnect at this voltage level, and removing these constraints allows for additional energy to reach to the bulk level, which moves power over greater distances across the state into load centers.
 The remaining system constraints at the bulk level are therefore highlighted to signal the bulk transmission development needed to go hand-in-hand with the local transmission and distribution expansion.